rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 title: Overloaded Functions in Haskell
 categories: computics Haskell
 abstract:
-  Basic Haskell functions do not support overloading i.e. the same name can refer to different functions.
-This post demonstrates a comparison between three approaches to implementing overloading in Haskell -- typeclasses, templates, and singletons (mesaprogramming) a kind of overloading for functions in Haskell.
+  Basic Haskell functions do not support overloading, which is a feature that allows for multiple terms to have the same name in the same scope.
+This post demonstrates a comparison between three approaches to implementing overloading in Haskell -- typeclasses, templates, and singletons (mesaprogramming).
 author: Henry Blanchette
 table_of_contents: true
 ---